Asceticism: Monastic practice

-In Jain monastic practice, the monks and nuns take ascetic vows, after renouncing all relations and possessions.
+In Jain monastic practice, the monks and nuns take ascetic vows after renouncing all relations and possessions.
 The vows include a complete commitment to nonviolence (Ahimsa).
 They travel from city to city, often crossing forests and deserts, and always barefoot.
 Jain ascetics do not stay in a single place for more than two months to prevent attachment to any place.
 However, during the four months of monsoon (rainy season) known as chaturmaas, they stay at a single place to avoid killing life forms that thrive during the rains.
 Jain monks and nuns practice complete celibacy.
 They do not touch or share a sitting platform with a person of the opposite sex.

 Jain ascetics follow a strict vegetarian diet without root vegetables.
 Prof. Pushpendra K. Jain explains:

 Clearly enough, to procure such vegetables and fruits, one must pull out the plant from the root, thus destroying the entire plant, and with it all the other micro organisms around the root.
 Fresh fruits and vegetables should be plucked only when ripe and ready to fall off, or ideally after they have fallen off the plant.
 In case they are plucked from the plants, only as much as required should be procured and consumed without waste.

-The monks of Shvetambara sub-tradition within Jainism do not cook food, but solicit alms from householders.
+The monks of Śvetāmbara sub-tradition within Jainism do not cook food but solicit alms from householders.
 Digambara monks have only a single meal a day.
-Neither group will beg for food, but a Jain ascetic may accept a meal from a householder, provided that the latter is pure of mind and body, and offers the food of his own volition and in the prescribed manner.
+Neither group will beg for food, but a Jain ascetic may accept a meal from a householder, provided that the latter is pure of mind and body and offers the food of his own volition and in the prescribed manner.
 During such an encounter, the monk remains standing and eats only a measured amount.
-A routine feature of Jain asceticism are fasting periods, where adherents abstain from consuming food, and sometimes water, only during daylight hours, for up to 30 days.
-Some monks avoid (or limit) medicine and/or hospitalization out of disregard for the physical body.
+A routine feature of Jain asceticism is fasting periods, where adherents abstain from consuming food, and sometimes water, only during daylight hours, for up to 30 days.
+Some monks avoid (or limit) medicine or hospitalization out of disregard for the physical body.

 Śvētāmbara monks and nuns wear only unstitched white robes (an upper and lower garment), and own one bowl they use for eating and collecting alms.
 Male Digambara sect monks do not wear any clothes, carry nothing with them except a soft broom made of shed peacock feathers (pinchi) to gently remove any insect or living creature in their way or bowl, and they eat with their hands.
-They sleep on the floor without blankets, and sit on wooden platforms.
-Other austerities include meditation in seated or standing posture near river banks in the cold wind, or meditation atop hills and mountains, especially at noon when the sun is at its fiercest.
+They sleep on the floor without blankets and sit on wooden platforms.
+Other austerities include meditation in seated or standing posture near riverbanks in the cold wind, or meditation atop hills and mountains, especially at noon when the sun is at its fiercest.
 Such austerities are undertaken according to the physical and mental limits of the individual ascetic.